Israel-git234/Mezo-Vault-Bank-MVB-/README.md

 ### Financial Access & Mass Adoption ✅

 **Target Users:**
-- 2.5 billion underbanked people globally
+**2.5 billion underbanked people globally**
+Experience Level: Beginner (banking-app UX, not DeFi complexity)
+Region: Emerging markets (Africa, Latin America, Southeast Asia)
+Platform: Mobile-first (2.5B unbanked primarily use mobile) Pain Point: No access to credit, savings, or payment infrastructure

+Because Mezo is a Bitcoin Layer 2 with low fees and high speed, it enables real adoption in emerging markets.
+Users only need a phone and crypto wallet—no ID or bank account required to access credit and savings tools.
-- Bitcoin holders needing liquidity
+**Bitcoin holders needing liquidity**
-- Users in countries with unstable currencies
+**Users in countries with unstable currencies**
-- Anyone locked out of traditional finance
+Anyone locked out of traditional finance

 **Adoption Strategy:**
 - Banking-app familiar UX